EU Representative – Art. 27 GDPR

 The attorneys of our firm serve as EU-Representatives according to Art.
 27 GDPR.
 Dr. Daniel Kötz is a certified Data Protection Officer and serves as a designated DMCA-Agent for several companies wishing to comply with U.S. law, but who do not reside within the country.
 He is now also Representative for companies residing in the U.S. and other countries.
 Dr. Kötz has been a member of the First Amendment Lawyers Association for more than a decade.

 Our task will mainly be to serve as a contact within the EU for any supervisory authority.
 We will receive legal documents and act on your behalf (the scope of our duties on your behalf will be carefully agreed to and documented in an agreement between us before we undertake your representation).
 Furthermore, we have to keep the record processing activities and your responsibility (see Art.
 30 (1) GDPR) for you.
 We are your agent when a person (data subject) makes a request.

-While other companies charge up to ca. 2,600.00 euros per year, we charge less than half of that.
+While other companies charge up to ca. 2,700.00 euros per year for companies with annual sales up to 24m USD, we charge much less for small companies.
 Simply send us an e-mail and we’ll be glad to inform you about costs and more!

 Further information can be found in Recital 80 of the GDPR.